seanmiller802/BrowserTime/README.md

 # BrowserTime
-:hourglass_flowing_sand: It's like screen time for your browser
+It's like screen time for your browser

 Available on the Chrome Web Store - https://chrome.google.com/webstore/detail/browsertime/gaafojlhhgdkcjiglocphepomogeagie/